flexera-public/policy_templates/cost/aws/burstable_instance_cloudwatch_credit_utilization/README.md

 ### What it does

 This Policy Template gathers AWS CloudWatch data for instances on 30 day intervals.
 Information on Burst Credits can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-monitoring-cpu-credits.html).
 This policy will then take the appropriate actions based on which check fails and resize the instance.
-This is meant to be run as a monthly policy.

 ### Cloud Management Required Permissions/AWS Required Permissions
 - Cloud Management - The `credential_viewer`,`observer` roles